So you want to include other fish in the tank with your Blood Parrot; but which species are compatible that will make good tankmates?

 The Blood Parrot is compatible as they are another cichlid, like the Oscar, and can hold their own.
 At the same time, the Blood Red Parrot is passive enough to not stress an Oscar and will give it space in the fish tank.

-Another group of potential tankmates is other Cichlid species.
+Another group of potential tankmates is other peaceful Cichlid species.
 It is important to look for less aggressive types, such as Fire Mouth Cichlids or the Flag species.
 They can grow to a comparable size but are not overly aggressive tank mates that will stress your Blood Parrot.

 When it comes to potential tank mates that are compatible, the Severum is a good choice.
 Their disposition and size match the requirements for Blood Parrot neighbors.